 Since 2007, readers have enjoyed engaging articles weekly in Ely Air Lines.
-We’re on short final now with a collection of stories from the first ten years that explore the realm of the flyer’s world.
-Stand by for vectors to Amazon, IndieBound, Kindle, and where books are sold.
+Co-authors Mike Ely and Linda Street-Ely have collected 100 stories from the first 10 years of their column that explore the realm of the flyer’s world.
+Their two-volume set is now available on Amazon, Kindle, and where books are sold.

 Sometimes people say mean things that hurt our feelings, and we don’t understand why they do that.